lesterfernandez/sorting-visualizer/README.md

 ## How to run

-git clone this repository
+`git clone` this repository
-run yarn start or npm start
+run `yarn start` or `npm start`

 ## Video

 This entire project was built in one sitting and recorded.
 The video is publicly availble and features commentary on the build process.

+## NOTE:

+**If you came here from YouTube**, please note that I did some minor refactoring and orginization.
+I did not include this process in the video for the sake of time.